 Students have the opportunity to:

-All MBA students are required to take one course in international business.
-Students can fulfill the international course requirement with an education abroad experience or by taking a course on campus.
+All MBA students take one course in international business.
+Students fulfill the international course requirement in their core curriculum and can opt to take advantage of the education abroad experience as well.

 MSU is home to the nation’s top-rated International Business Center (IBC), one of 28 such federally funded initiatives that help businesses compete in the global marketplace.